felipeng/cafofo-hightech/README.md

 smartphone, tablet, pc, etc. So where ever you are and whatever device you have available, you should be able to access the web to operate your home.

-The theme is based on iOS 7, but can be easily modified.
+There are two themes, the default is based on iOS 7 another is based on Android 5, can be easily modified.
 It was tested with Arduino Uno and Arduino Mega 2650, isn't a restriction, can be easily adapted to work with other boards like Raspberry Pi, BeagleBone, etc.

 The code was designed to be easy to add new sensors, is used the DHT11 sensor for temperature and humidity, you can use it with example.

 ## Components